TiagoGIM/app-transactions-airbank/README.md

 # My Transactions AirBank FrontEnd

-A simple SAP builted with VUE3 composible API and typscript to acomplishe the AirBank interview challenge.
+A simple SPA builted with VUE3 composible API and typscript to acomplishe the AirBank interview challenge.

 For populate the components in this app was developed a [API](https://api-airbank-transactions.herokuapp.com/api/v1) in nodeJS and APollo server Graphgql